 Tomato Juice apparently works well for removing smells in plastic containers.

-Not sure why this works but apparently wiping the fridge with undiluted tomato juice then rinsing with warm water removes odours too
+Not sure why this works but apparently wiping the fridge with undiluted tomato juice and then rinsing with warm water removes odours too

 Baking different Foods for effective Kitchen Freshener Hacks

 - Lemons – Bake lemons on a foil-covered baking sheet.
 Cook at 250 degrees Fahrenheit for one hour then leave to cool with the oven door open.
 This is one of our favourite Kitchen Freshener Hacks.

 - Cinnamon and Cloves – Bake Ground Cinnamon and Cloves on a baking sheet at 200 degrees Fahrenheit for half an hour.
 Again leave the oven door open.

 - Bread – Bake bread and at the same time bake a little Cinnamon, brown sugar, and butter.

-Subtly place dryer sheets in the edges of your furniture, tucked away out of site.
+Subtly place dryer sheets at the edges of your furniture, tucked away out of site.
 Or placed at the bottom of your garbage can.
 We have some more Dryer Sheet Hacks in our Blog: 6 Dryer hacks that may surprise you!

 Another Suggestion for Clean Indoor Air

 Furnace and Duct Cleaning is another way to improve your indoor air quality.
 All sorts of odours are being regurgitated through your vents.
 Using a sanitization product will help deodorize everything.
-Or alternatively you can disinfect the whole home with Electrostatic Sanitization.
+Or alternatively, you can disinfect the whole home with Electrostatic Sanitization.